 When you get to the cache location, contact your photographer on the phone and assume your choice of poses (stand on guardrail, hold umbrella over your head, or open and hold up the Visitor's Guide) to differentiate yourself from other passersby.
 Post your photo on the cache site and e-mail the Ladybug Kids with the answer to the riddle, "What's Black & White & Red All Over?"
 Then, proceed to enjoy your stay in where my family calls home, The Golden Heart City.

-Standing on the guard rail helps you stand out the best...
+guard rail sidewalk at the edge of the parking lot helps you stand out the best...

 ...but, if it's raining, you may want to stay on the ground and hold an umbrella...and if it's dry, you could read the Visitors' Guide.
 However, extra credit will be given to those who come up with creative ideas to make themselves stand out from the crowd.